-The application site is 362sq.m, featuring a five bedroom, terraced dwelling with a garage in the rear garden.
-The property is already being used as two separate dwellings from the occupiers and their family members, this use of the property is evident from the two front entrances present on the front elevation of the dwelling.
+The application site is 322sq.m, featuring a five bedroom, terraced dwelling with a garage in the rear garden.
+The property is currently being used as a single dwelling by the occupant family.

 The site is located 5-minute walk from the local shops on Long Lane, which include a Co-op food store and a Boots Pharmacy and the TFL bus stop, Hillingdon Circus.
 For train links into Central London, Hillingdon Metropolitan Line Station is a 10-minute walk from the property, and Uxbridge Station is located 1.5 miles away from the property.
 Half a mile from the property is Hillingdon Court Park.